Burn Injury At Work?

 If you were disfigured due to your workplace burn injury, you may be entitled to specific loss benefits.
 To collect specific loss benefits in Pennsylvania, you must have suffered a disfigurement of your head, face or neck, or you must have lost one of your limbs or use of a specific body part.

-Depending on the severity of your injury, you may be eligible for up to 275 weeks of specific loss benefits, in addition to your general workers’ compensation benefits.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you collect these additional benefits, as well as any other compensation to which you may be entitled.
+Depending on the severity of your injury, you may be eligible for many weeks of specific loss benefits, in addition to your general workers’ compensation benefits.
+The knowledgeable workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you collect these additional benefits, as well as any other compensation to which you may be entitled.

 If your burn injury was caused by someone other than your employer, a third party, you may be able to file a personal injury lawsuit to recover additional damages such as pain and suffering.
 Examples of third parties include manufacturers of defective equipment, negligent subcontractors, vendors, or suppliers.
 In Pennsylvania, these types of claims must be filed within two years of your injury.

 Philadelphia Workers’ Compensation Attorneys at Larry Pitt & Associates, P.C.
 Represent Workplace Burn Injury Victims

 If you were burned at work, contact an experienced Philadelphia workers’ compensation attorney at Larry Pitt & Associates, P.C.
 We can help you determine which legal action is appropriate and will fight to recover full compensation for your workplace burn injuries.
 To discuss your case, call us at 888-PITT-LAW or complete our online contact form.

 We proudly represent injured workers in Berks County, Bucks County, Chester County, Delaware County, Montgomery County, Philadelphia County and throughout Pennsylvania, including those in the communities of Abington, Ambler, Ardmore, Bala Cynwyd, Bensalem, Clifton Heights, Crum Lynne, Darby, Downingtown, Doylestown, Drexel Hill, Essington, Folcroft, Glenolden, Haverford, Havertown, Holmes, Kutztown, Lansdowne, Media, Merion Station, Morton, Narberth, Norristown, Norwood, Philadelphia, Prospect Park, Quakertown, Reading, Roxborough, Sharon Hill, Upper Darby, West Chester and Wynnewood.